 - Highest seed will be home team (descending order with top seed #1, next #2, #3, #4, etc.)

-- For the Championship game, the undefeated team will be the home team regardless of regular season seeding for game one.
-Should the Visiting team win game one, they will be home team for if necessary second game.
+- For double-elimination tournaments: the team undefeated in tournament play will be the home team regardless of regular season seeding for game one of the championship.
+Should the Visiting team win game one of the championship, they will be home team for if necessary second game.

-- For tournament games, no new inning will start after 1:30, with no drop dead time (finish the last inning started) Subject to the game being an official game pursuant to rule 4.10 and all of the above language in Section 3 above.
+- For tournament games, no new inning will start after 1:30, with no drop dead time (finish the last inning started), subject to the game being an official game pursuant to Little League Rule 4.10 and all of the above language in Section 3 above.
 For the championship and if-necessary championship games, there shall be no time limits.

-- For tournament games, runs will be limited to five (5) per half-inning for the first three (3) innings.
+- For tournament games, runs will be limited to five (5) per half-inning for the first three (3) innings, with no limit thereafter.
 For the championship and if-necessary championship games, there shall be no run limit for any inning.

-- The ten-run rule or mercy run rule defined in 4.10(e) is in effect for the tournament.
+- The mercy run rule defined in Little League Rule 4.10(e) is in effect for the tournament.

-- The same “mandatory play rules” exist as in the regular season ground rules, including seasonal pitch percentage limits (25%) for pitchers.
+- The same “mandatory play rules” and pitching/catching rules exist as in the regular season ground rules.

-- Player pool – In the event a team has less than 9 players, team may request a pool player.
-Player will be picked from season pool based on a random draw.
-If player from opposing team is picked, another player will be chosen.
-If team advances and still needs a player to field 9, pool will be limited to players who teams have been eliminated from tournament.
-Once pool players have participated, they will not be available until all pool players have been selected.
+- Player pool – In the event a team has fewer than 9 players, team may request a pool player in accordance with regular season ground rules.
+If team advances and still needs a player to field 9, pool will be limited to players whose teams have been eliminated from tournament.